openclimatefix/open-source-quartz-solar-forecast/README.md

 ## Generating Forecasts

-### Using the API

-In addition to running the Python script, you can use the local API to generate forecasts for a dashboard or to integrate with other tools.
-This API is started by running `python main.py` within the `api/` directory.
-The API runs on `http://localhost:8000`.

-For more detailed information on all available endpoints and parameters, please refer to the [Official API Documentation](https://open.quartz.solar/docs/api) and the project's `api/` directory.
+There is an API to generate forecasts at [https://open.quartz.solar](https://open.quartz.solar/docs).
+For more detailed information on all available endpoints and parameters, please refer to the [Official API Documentation](https://open.quartz.solar/docs) and the project's `api/` directory.

 ### Using the Python Script

 To generate solar forecasts and save them into a CSV file, follow these steps:

 - Run the forecast_csv.py script with desired inputs

 ```bash
 python scripts/forecast_csv.py